 Because your GPA is based only on the grades that you earn in college, there’s only one way to raise it: get better grades.
 If your GPA is around a 2.2, then any grade that counts for more than 2.2 points (a C+ or higher), will help increase your GPA.
 Vice versa, any grade that counts for less than your GPA will lower your GPA (if you have a 2.2, a C or lower will hurt you).

 Any grades that are way above (or below) your GPA will make a much bigger change — an A will raise your GPA much more than a B. And any grades that are pretty much the same as your GPA will keep your GPA where it is.
-To improve your GPA, you need as many of the best grades that you can get.
+To improve your GPA, you need as many of the best grades that you can get and your parents will be also very happy on graduation day!

 This is pretty straight-forward and obvious, but how you go about getting better grades can definitely vary.
 The key to raising your grades isn’t just “get better grades”, but to identify why your grades are low in the first place.
 Take a minute to think and ask yourself, “what is the major reason my grades are low?”